 Below is a snippet of video and a few photos of DJ Ivy from the Club Nokia gig:

 After DJ Ivy, Charli XCX took the stage.
 This was a three piece band on stage, and I have not found too much information about them on the Internet (though you can link from here to their official site, their YouTube channel, their Facebook page, their Twitter account, and Soundcloud), but I really enjoyed their performance as well.
-Their music really infuses different genres and subgenres that I am a fan of, and Charli really knows how to come alive on the stage.
-I really hope that they continue to break out and find success, as they really have incredible potential.
-They will also be supporting some of the upcoming Coldplay concerts this Summer, and are scheduled to have a EP, “You’re The One”, released on June 12th.
+Her music really infuses different genres and subgenres that I am a fan of, and Charli really knows how to come alive on the stage.
+I really hope that she continues to break out and find success, as she really has incredible potential.
+She will also be supporting some of the upcoming Coldplay concerts this Summer, and is scheduled to have a EP, “You’re The One”, released on June 12th.

 Below is one full song I shot in video followed by still photograph taken during their set: